 At Pollack Law Group, P.C.
-(PLG), our Connecticut-licensed family law attorneys are well versed in the types of child custody and know how to focus on the best interest of the child based on the facts and circumstances presented to us from our client.
+(PLG), our Connecticut-licensed family law attorneys are well-versed in the types of child custody and know how to focus on the best interests of the children based on the facts and circumstances presented to us by our clients.
 Our family law practice is equipped to handle complex and contentious child custody matters for clients throughout Connecticut.

 Child Custody in Connecticut

 Decisions involving where your children are going to live are usually the most sensitive and difficult part of a divorce or paternity action.
 We always try to help our clients keep the child's best interests in mind when making custody decisions.
-Your lawyer should be sensitive to the fact that your children are at the forefront of your concerns during your divorce process.
-As parents ourselves, we dedicate ourselves to offering the most compassionate advice for you with regards to your children and your divorce.
+As parents ourselves, we are dedicated to offering the most compassionate advice with regard to your children and your divorce.

 We also provide our family lawyers with the kind of focused, real-world training that most other firms do not.
 This helps us pursue your legal rights and advise you on the types of child custody: